cogent-computing/COPED/README.md

         - VSCode's `Docker` extension is useful here :-)
 * automatically flushes the database when spun up
     > to avoid this behaviour comment out the relevant line in `web/entrypoint.sh`.
-* limits memory usage by the Elasticsearch service to avoid slowdowns
+* limits memory usage by the Elasticsearch and Logstash services to avoid slowdowns

 ### Production